-31. Regardless of the Community's offer and in view of the impossibility of winning over all the industrialized States to a uniform offer, the trend is now towards the introduction of different systems of preferences (EEC, United Kingdom, United States, Japan, Nordic countries).
+31. Regardless of the Community's offer and in view of the impossibility of winning over all the industrialized States to a uniform offer, the trend is now towards the introduction of different systems of preferences (EEC, United Kingdom, United States, Japan, Nordic countries, etc.).

-It is important for the AASM to know what practical advantages they will gain from generalized preferences when the markets of the major industrialized States, apart from the EEC, are opened up to their processed products.
+It is important for the AASM to know what practical advantages they will gain from generalized preferences when the markets of the major industrialized States, apart form the EEC, are opened up to their processed products.
 It is particularly important for them to be able to see whether these prospects of new markets will offset the competition they will meet with on Community markets from the processed products exported by the developing countries that are more advanced economically and whose products are therefore more competitive than their own.

-32. A recent study of the draft system of generalized preferences (1) made by the Economic Commission for Africa with the help of GATT and UNCTAD staff - on the basis of the various offers made by the OECD countries, shows that the least advanced of the developing countries will get little or nothing from the system of generalized preferences whereas the most prosperous and the most advanced among them will gain appreciable benefits.
+32. A recent study of the draft system of generalized preferences() made by the Economic Commission for Africa-with the help of GATT and UNCTAD staff-on the basis of the various offers made by the OECD countries, shows that the least advanced of the developing countries will get little or nothing from the system of generalized preferences whereas the most prosperous and the most advanced among them will gain appreciable benefits.
 The study highlights how little this system will help the development of the African countries.
 The conclusions of the Economic Commission for Africa are as follows:

-(a)The total extra receipts that all the African countries concerned can expect from generalized preferences would only amount to \$14.5m per annum.
-If in addition the United States sticks to its original decision not to offer generalized preferences to countries that are parties to preferential agreements - i.e. those associated with the EEC or which are members of the Commonwealth - then \$370,000 must be deducted from this figure.
-Since one also has to deduct the value of special. preferences relating to products included in the system of generalized preferences (estimated to be worth \$3.5m for the three North African countries associated with the EEC and approximately 390,000 for East Africa) the total amount of extra receipts for all the countries concerned would actually come to \$10.5m per annum:

-(b) Seven African countries would stand to gain nothing at all;

-(c) More than half of the developing countries in Africa, comprising a quarter of the population, would each receive less than \$10,000: these are the poorest
+- The total extra receipts that all the African (a) countries concerned can expect from generalized preferences would only amount to \$14.5m per annum.
+If in addition the United States sticks to its original decision not to offer generalized preferences to countries that are parties to preferential agreements-i.e. those associated with the EEC or which are members of the Commonwealth-then \$370,000 must be deducted from this figure.
+Since one also has to deduct the value of special preferences relating to products included in the system of generalized preferences (estimated to be worth \$3.5m for the three North African countries associated with the EEC and approximately \$90,000 for East Africa) the total amount of extra receipts for all the African countries concerned would actually come to \$10.5m per annum; - (b) Seven African countries would stand to gain nothing at all; - (c) More than half of the developing countries in Africa, comprising a quarter of the population, would each receive less than \$10,000; these are the poorest countries which together account for only 18 per cent of the total gross national product of the region; - (d) In monetary terms it follows that the 23 countries, where the GNP is around \$88 per inhabitant, would get 0.04 US cents per inhabitant per annum; - (e) Only four African countries would each get more than a million dollars per annum, which is equivalent to 15 US cents per inhabitant.